scionproto/scion/demo/stun/README.md

 # STUN Demo
 This demo shows how a client can use the STUN server implemented at the border router to determine its public facing IP address and port.
 This is useful in case the client is behind a NAT.
 The client can subsequently use the determined address as its source address in SCION communication, to ensure returning packets are correctly delivered back to the client.

+Note that this demo handles all STUN requests manually to demonstrate how STUN can be implemented in SCION.
+Our goal is to integrate these requests in client libraries so that STUN is performed automatically and transparently for clients.

 The topology used in the demo is based on `tiny.topo`.
 An additional network was added to simulate a private network inside AS `1-ff00:0:110`.
 An additional docker container was added to act as a NAT between the private network and the AS.
 The tester container was moved to within the private network.